 Once you start to look at individual vendors, be careful that you don't get blinded by the "glitz and sizzle."
-Depending upon the size of the possible contract, they will pull out all the stops in order to get your business.
-This may include a barrage of overzealous salespeople and "consultants".
+Depending upon the size of the possible contract, they will pull out all the stops to get your business.
+This may include a barrage of increased customer salespeople and "consultants."
 Just because they send a lot of people in the beginning, doesn't mean they will be there after the contract is signed.

 Be wary of restrictive or exclusive relationships.
 For example, limitations with other vendors or with future customers.
-In addition, contracts that have severe penalties for seemingly small incidents should be avoided.
-If the vendor asks for an extremely long term contract, you should ask for a shorter term with a renewal option.
+Also, contracts that have severe penalties for seemingly small incidents should be avoided.
+If the vendor asks for an extremely long-term contract, you should ask for a shorter term with a renewal option.

 On the other hand, you should be open to the vendor's requests also.
-If an issue is small and insignificant to you but the vendor insists on adding it to the contract you may choose to bend in this situation.
-This shows good faith on your part and your willingness to work towards a contract that is mutually beneficial to both parties.
+If an issue is small and insignificant to you, but the vendor insists on adding it to the contract you may choose to bend in this situation.
+This shows good faith on your part and your willingness to work towards mutually beneficial contract to both parties.

-Once the relationship with the vendor has begun, don't assume that everything will go according to plan and executed exactly as specified in the contract.
-The vendor's performance must be monitored constantly in the beginning.
+Once the relationship with the vendor has begun, don't assume that everything will go according to plan and that everything will be executed exactly as specified in the contract.
+The vendor's performance must be continuously monitored in the beginning.
 This should include the requirements that are most critical to your business.
-For example: shipping times, quality of service performed, order completion, call answer time, etc.
+For example, shipping times, quality of service performed, order completion, call answer time, etc.